NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Whilst this was in the original plan, the project ended up focusing on creating a functional system for a half sized board so that, if there was time, a two camera solution could be implemented.

 The camera design we ended up with was a single camera on a cheap phone holder stand pointed straight down at the center of the board.

+=== Video feed

+To make the system as accessible as possible we want to use a phone camera as the video input device.
+This would allow for the system to be used by the average war-gamer without needing to purchase any additional equipment.

+To do this we used a program called _DroidCam_ @droidcam.
+This allows for a phone to connect either via USB or over wifi to a computer on the same network.
+The phone than acts as a webcam.
+The downside here is that droidcam is limited to 480p in the free version.
+Although, for the paid version the quality is increased to 1080p or even 4k if utilising the OBS plugin which you can then use to produce a virtual webcam.

+For this use case, 1080p is more than enough.

+This project was developed on a Arch linux with the 6.8.2 kernel.
+The phone used was an iPhone 13.
+As a result, when loading video input the system will use the linux method of video input.
+The camera is represented as a file found in /dev/videoX where X is the number of the camera.
+0 is usually the built in camera and 2 is our external camera, though this can change depending on whether the external camera was connected on startup.
+This is easily changeable in the code in the _Camera_ object to instead take an int instead of a "/dev/videoX" string for use on a windows system.

+Getting video input from droidcam had two main issues.

+The first was that the Arch package was broken.
+DroidCam makes use of the v4l2loopback kernal module to create a virtual webcam.
+As the video is not being produced by a physical capturecard a virtual device has to be used.
+When kernal 6.8 was released vl42loopback was broken.
+This left a few options to fix the issue.
+Either downgrade the kernal or compile the module from source with a community fix applied.
+Whilst the fix has been applied to the main branch it has not yet been released.
+Neither of these options were ideal.

+Upon further examination it would appear that the default version for arch is: v4l2loopback-dkms 0.13.1-1 whereas droidcam makes use of a slightly different version: v4l2loopback-dc-dkms 1:2.1.2-1.
+According to the github page for DroidCam their version of v4l2loopback-dc-dkms has not been updated since 26/03/24.
+Arch kernal 6.8 was released on 29/03/24.
+It would also appear that DroidCam uses it's own branch of v4l2loopback as indicated by the "dc" in the package name.

+One user suggested to install the default branch of v4l2loopback instead.
+This still produced the same error, however after some further research it was found that running _sudo modprobe v4l2loopback_ would fix the issue as the module was not being loaded on startup.

+Once this was complete the video feed was outputting in 1080p with surpringly low latency over wireless connection on Eduroam.

 === Calibration